tgdwyer/tgdwyer.github.io/asteroids.md

 As an example we will build a little "Asteroids" game using Observables.
 We're going to use [rxjs](https://rxjs-dev.firebaseapp.com/) as our Observable implementation, and we are going to render it in HTML using SVG.
 We're also going to take some pains to make pure functional code (and lots of beautiful curried lambda (arrow) functions).
 We'll use [typescript type annotations](https://www.typescriptlang.org/) to help us ensure that our data is indeed immutable and to guide us in plugging everything together without type errors.

+If you're the kind of person who likes to work backwards, [you can jump straight to playing the final result](https://asteroids05.stackblitz.io/) and you can also [live edit it's code](https://stackblitz.com/edit/asteroids05).

 We'll build it up in several steps.
  * First, we'll just [rotate the ship](#rotating-the-ship)
   1. [with old-school events](#using-events)